trwaters/trwaters.github.io/README.md

 1. Check the Settings to make sure it is set as `master` (not github pages) and that it built correctly.
 1. Change `trwaters` in `_config.yml` to your username and update the twitter handle, etc.

-## How to copy make a local build of this site on your PC
+## How to make a local build of this site on your PC

 1. Use Git to clone this repo.
 1. Make sure you have [Jekyll](http://jekyllrb.com/docs/installation/) installed.